riccardo-fadda/cosign-workflow-template/README.md

 ## Cluster Image Policy

 The Cluster Image Policy verifies that the images coming from the `entando` Docker Hub repository match either of the signatures provided.
-Both have as issuer `https://token.actions.githubusercontent.com`, and as subject they use the regex version of the option, attempting a match with either `https://github.com/entando/*/.github/workflows/*@*` or `https://github.com/entando-k8s/*/.github/workflows/*@*`.
+Both have as issuer `https://token.actions.githubusercontent.com`, and as subject they use the regex version of the option, attempting a match with `https://github.com/(entando|entando-k8s)/[^/]+/.github/workflows/[^@]+@.*`.

 ### Installation